jayanthkoushik/alphanet/paper/sections/4_experiments.md

 ### Training data sampling

-In order to prevent overfitting on the 'few' split samples, we used a class balanced sampling approach, using all 'few' split samples, and a portion of the 'base' split samples.
+In order to prevent over-fitting on the 'few' split samples, we used a class balanced sampling approach, using all 'few' split samples, and a portion of the 'base' split samples.
 Given $F$ 'few' split samples, and a ratio $\rho$, every epoch, $\rho F$ samples were drawn from the 'base' split, with sample weights